sjudkis/rorschach/README.md

 The Low Frequency Oscillator slider controls the frequency that a parameter changes and has two modes:

-Frequency Modulator (FM) - This manipulates the frequency of the Ocillator waveforms.
+Frequency Modulator (FM) - This manipulates the frequency of the Oscillator waveforms.
 Amplitude Modulator (AM) - This manipulates the gain applied to the waveform.